nablarch/nablarch-document/en/application_framework/application_framework/libraries/authorization/role_check.rst

 .. image:: images/role_check/conceptual_model.jpg

-Permission check (simplified version) assigns roles to users.
+Permission check by annotation assigns roles to users.
 Also, for functions that you want to check for authorization, assign the roles necessary to perform them.
 Then authorization is determined by whether the current user has the role assigned to the function to be performed.

 Roles are basically assigned to functions by an annotation.
 You can choose any method for assigning users and roles, because the framework does not specify any particular method.

-Thus, the permission check (simplified version) can manage authorization with a simpler data structure than :doc:`permission_check`.
+Thus, the permission check by annotation can manage authorization with a simpler data structure than :doc:`permission_check`.

 You can check the permission by the annotation